-Today I am recreating a breakfast classic Shakshouka.
+In this recipe I am recreating a breakfast classic Shakshouka.
 This baked eggs dish is a staple in many north African and Middle Eastern countries and the name means ‘all mixed up’.
-To me it sounds like something that would be chanted around a bonfire as part of a tribal dance.
-Something rather primal about that.
+It’s really easy to make at home, whether you’re using a tagine or a simple deep frying pan for cooking.

 The dish is usually cooked in and served straight out of a cast iron pan but it’s also perfectly suited to a tagine or any oven-proof casserole dish or tray.
 I didn’t follow any particular recipe but I think it turned out really well as every last little bit got mopped up by clean.